Professor of History

-His research interests are in the history of war, politics, and citizenship in modern American history.
-His first book, Uncle Sam Wants You: World War I and the Making of the Modern American Citizen (Oxford University Press, 2008), examines the relationship between citizens, voluntary associations, and the federal government during World War I through explorations of military conscription and conscientious objection, homefront voluntarism, regulation of enemy aliens, and the emergence of civil liberties movements.
-Uncle Sam Wants You was supported by fellowships from the American Academy of Arts and Sciences, the Carnegie Scholars Program, the National Endowment for the Humanities, and the Social Science Research Council.
-In 2010, it won the Lois P. Rudnick Book Prize of the New England American Studies Association.
+His research interests are in the history of citizenship, war, and the military in modern American history.
+His first book, Uncle Sam Wants You: World War I and the Making of the Modern American Citizen (Oxford University Press, 2008), examines the relationship between citizens, voluntary associations, and the federal government during World War I. Uncle Sam Wants You won the Lois P. Rudnick Book Prize of the New England American Studies Association.

-He serves on the editorial boards of Law and Social Inquiry and the Law and History Review.
-He has published articles and essays in American Quarterly, Georgetown Law Journal, Journal of American History, Journal of Women’s History, New England Quarterly, and Rethinking History, as well as in popular periodicals including The Boston Globe, Christian Science Monitor, The Nation, New Labor Forum, The Philadelphia Inquirer, and the Washington Post.
+He is a member of the editorial boards of California History, the Law and History Review and the Pennsylvania Magazine of History and Biography.
+He has published articles and essays in American Quarterly, Diplomatic History, Georgetown Law Journal, Journal of American History, Journal of Women’s History, and New England Quarterly, as well as in popular periodicals including The Boston Globe, Christian Science Monitor, The Diplomat, Global Asia, The Nation, Politico, and the Washington Post.

 |21H.061||Christopher Capozzola||Intermediate||Half term subject|